oshaughnessy/sierramountainll/_pages/softball.md

 #### Pitching

-1st half of the season:
+1st third of the season:
 - **Coaches will pitch to their own players**
 - Coaches may throw from a standing position or sitting on a ball bucket
 - 5 and 6-year-old players may use a tee at the coach's discretion

-2nd half of the season:
+2nd third of the season:
+- **Offense will pitch to their own players**
+- 5 balls per batter
+- 3 strikes per batter
+- After 3 walked batters, player pitching should rotate out

+3rd third of the season:
 - **Defense will pitch to opposing players**
 - 5 balls per batter
 - 3 strikes per batter
-- After 3 walked batters, player pitching should rotate out.
+- After 3 walked batters, player pitching should rotate out

 All season:
 - 8 pitches max per hitter